Jan 06, 2023

 - Outdated browser cache and cookies

-For instance, this error may appear when you’re trying to gain access to restricted resources like a password-protected web page without logging in first or entering the correct authentication credentials.
+For instance, the 401 Error may appear when you’re trying to gain access to restricted resources like a password-protected web page without logging in first or entering the correct authentication credentials.

 Although client-side issues seem to be the most common causes of this error, sometimes it can be caused by the web server.
 The server might be blocking the client from accessing the requested resource on purpose, or the server’s authentication process is broken.